smatechnologies/opcon-rest-api-client-powershell/README.md

 The module and example script file in this repository show how you can manage your SMA Technologies OpCon environment from Powershell.

 # Prerequisites
-* <a href url="https://www.smatechnologies.com">OpCon v19.1</a>
+* <a href url="https://www.smatechnologies.com">OpCon v19.1+ (some functions require newer releases of OpCon)</a>
-* Powershell v5.1
+* Powershell v5.1+

 # Instructions
 You will need to import the module file into the example script before trying any examples.
-Also you will to to know your OpCon API configuration for your environment, the default location for the configuration file is "C:\ProgramData\OpConXPS\SAM\SMAOpConRestAPI.ini".
+Also you will to to know your OpCon API/SM port configuration for your environment.

 Example:
 ```
-Import-Module "C:\OpCon_Module.psm1" -Force
+Import-Module "C:\OpConModule.psm1" -Force
 ```

 # Disclaimer